18F/data-act-pilot/INSTALL.md

         $ vagrant ssh

 9. The project directory on your host machine is shared with the VM at `/vagrant`.
-Navigate there to run the processors.
+Navigate there to run create sample SBA DATA Act files.

         $ cd /vagrant
         $ workon data-act-pilot
         $ python processors/process_source.py -o data/data_act.csv
-        $ python processors/process_sba.py -i data/data_act.csv -o data/output_sba_pb

 Because the project directory on your host machine is shared with the VM, you can use your existing tools (IDE, browser, etc.) and everything will be synced with the VM.